SiobhanBaines/Harry-Potter-Memory-Game/Testing_and_Deployment.md

 All menu options tested to ensure they all take the user to where they expect to go.

 ### Game
+The player needs to click on the Hogwarts school crest.
+![image][Hogwarts]
 When the game loads there is a play button ![image](play button) which the play clicks to start the game.
 Once the game starts it selects one of the four houses to light up the crest.
 Either Gryffindor, Slytherin, Hufflepuff or Ravenclaw.
 ![image](game screen with lit up house)
 If the player clicks on the same house crest Dobby appears telling the player how clever they are.